 Saturday Morning: Downtown Indianapolis Attractions Walking Tour

-Get a lay of the land by exploring the city on foot.
-Use this link to Google Maps to find your way to the downtown Indianapolis sites.
+Get a lay of the land by exploring on foot.
+Use this Google Map to find your way to the top downtown Indianapolis sights.

 Stroll through Lockerbie to see the historic homes, then catch an Uber ride or rent a bike and pedal to Broad Ripple for vintage shopping.
 Consider staying for a beer at one of the village’s craft breweries, but then head back to the city for dinner.